tsmarsh/blog/_posts/2016-04-15-Minimalism.markdown

 *Text:* Every thing is better if you can edit it in as a text file.
 You get to use Emacs to edit it, you get to use Git for version control, you can comfortably work with it over SSH and you can have mobs of devs work with you over tmux.
+And thats just the terminal.
+Text is the founding technology behind the web too.

-*Shortcuts:* there is a technology underpinning the shortcuts of shells, REPLs, text boxes (on osx... seriously linux, you should get this) and a surprising number of web apps called readline.
+*Shortcuts:* There is a technology underpinning the shortcuts of shells, REPLs, text boxes (on osx... seriously linux, you should get this) and a surprising number of web apps called readline.
 Readline uses, mostly, the same shortcuts for navigation as emacs.
 Learn emacs, and all of a sudden you can edit like a pro everywhere.

+*Pramatism:* As much as I think emacs should be taught a long side learning to type, I'm not going to win that argument.
+If I was building a new service (and that is what I do for a living), I'm going to target the web and not emacs, although after using the Bloomberg Terminal I do wonder if I'm right.
+The web is a wonderful, lightweight way of accessing other peoples services.
+I could move a lot of what I use a browser for into Emacs, perhaps I should for text based things like Slack and email, but I probably won't.

-Mostly, thought there is a feeling of using the right tool.
+Mostly, though there is a feeling of using the right tool.
+Everything is easier.

 Text interfaces might not be pretty and they might be harder at first, but you really only have to learn them once, and then everything else